 A mother’s breastfeeding of her baby is not under any circumstance “harmful to minors.”
 Likewise, a mother’s breastfeeding of her baby does not under any circumstance constitute “nudity” or “sexual conduct” irrespective of whether or not the nipple is covered during or incidental to feeding.

-Definitions in Florida’s Transmission of Material Harmful to Minors Statute
+Definitions in Florida’s Transmission of Harmful Material Statute

 - Minor – Under § 847.0137(1)(a), Fla.
 Stat., the term “minor” means any person less than 18 years of age.